NeuralSyntaxLab/lab-handbook/Sound recording/Working with Focusrite.md

 Now connect the Master sound card and assign the digital ADAT inputs to the corresponding ADAT output channels, as seen in the [Assigning Inputs to Corresponding Outputs](#assigning-inputs-to-corresponding-outputs) section.

 ---
-## Troubleshooting common issues
+## Troubleshooting Common Issues

--**Hardware not detected**
+### **Hardware Not Detected**
-The most common issue is when the **Focusrite Control** software does not recognize the connected sound card.
-This will appear in the focusrite control as a single massage stating **hardware not detected** this won't interapt the ongoing recording, but needs to be fixed to use the **Focusrite Control** software.
+The most common issue occurs when the **Focusrite Control** software does not recognize the connected sound card.
+In the **Focusrite Control**, this will appear as a message stating: **"Hardware not detected."**

+This issue will not interrupt any ongoing recording, but it must be resolved to use the **Focusrite Control** software.
+To fix this on a Mac:
+1. Navigate to `/Library/Preferences/SystemConfiguration`.
-to fix this on a mac go to  `/Library/Preferences/SystemConfiguration` On that folder, delete every `.plist` file ❗**EXCEPT**❗  the file with the word "boot" in its name.
+2. In that folder, delete every `.plist` file ❗**EXCEPT**❗ the file with the word "boot" in its name.

+---

--**Boomrecorder "We lost samples between the audio interface and the i/o cycle"** altough this is a **Boomrecorder** fault, its origin might be in the **focusrite control** settings.
+### **BoomRecorder: "We lost samples between the audio interface and the i/o cycle"**
+Although this is primarily a **BoomRecorder** issue, its root cause may lie in the **Focusrite Control** settings.
+When this happens, **BoomRecorder** will crash, and a pop-up message will appear stating:
-Here **Boomrecorder** will crush and a pop up massage will appear stating :"We lost samples between the audio interface and the i/o cycle".
+**"We lost samples between the audio interface and the i/o cycle."**

-If this errorr repeats itself frequently, it might be that the clock is unsynchornized. check the clock settings of the master and slave 18i20 as explained in [Setting the Scarlett 18i20 as Master or Slave](#setting-the-scarlett-18i20-as-master-or-slave)
+If this error occurs frequently, it may indicate that the clock is unsynchronized.
+Verify the clock settings for the master and slave Scarlett 18i20 devices, as explained in [Setting the Scarlett 18i20 as Master or Slave](#setting-the-scarlett-18i20-as-master-or-slave).